codersclub/emlog.ml/docs/plugin.md

 - Plugin directory: /content/plugins/
 - Only plugins with "plugin-dir/plugin-name/plugin-name.php" directory structure are recognized.

-For example: the default tips plug-in, its folder name is `tips`, and the program file name is `tips.php`
+For example: for the default plug-in `tips`, its folder name is `tips`, and the program file name is `tips.php`.

 The comment content at the beginning of the tips.php file is the necessary information for the plug-in.
 This information will be displayed in the background plug-in management interface, so be sure to fill it out completely.

 ```php
 <?php